muralishankar/jekyll-now/about.md

 permalink: /about/
 ---

 My name is Muralishankar Sundaram.
-I am a web developer, i will spend my most of time in component development.
-My languages of choice would be JavaScript.
+I am a web developer, i will spend my most of time in solving UI problems and technical discussion.
+My languages of choice would be JavaScript - ❤.

 ### Contact me